 In order to proceed under this Rule it must be known or virtually certain (95%) that the ball is in Penalty Area.
 In the absence of knowledge or virtual certainty a ball that cannot be found must be considered lost somewhere other than in a penalty area and the player must proceed under Rule 18.2

-Please note that if the ball is known or virtually certain to be in a Penalty Area it is not allowed to play a Provisional Ball apart from the following Local Rules regarding hole 10.
+Please note that if the ball is known or virtually certain to be in a Penalty Area it is not allowed to play a Provisional Ball apart from the following Local Rules regarding hole 10 and hole 12.

 Provisional Ball for Ball in the Penalty Area on Hole 10